MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemBehavior.md

 ```

 ### -WorkItemType
 The name of the WorkItem type to modify.
-Behaviors cannot be set for Bug, or for pre-exisitng Test types, and the WorkItem types bound to the system-created boards cannot removed from them; although other items can be added as the default and the system-created types can be be set to disabled.
+Behaviors cannot be set for Bug, or for pre-exisitng Test types; and the WorkItem types bound to the system-created boards cannot removed from them; although other items can be added to these boards as their default type and the system-created WorkItem types can be disabled preventing items of those types being created.

 ```yaml
 Type: String